 8. Choose gratitude

 We can make all the healthy choices we want but if we sour our minds with negativity then we are setting ourselves up for failure.
-Negativity can cloud our judgement and ability to see how the good choices are making a difference.
+Negativity can cloud our judgment and ability to see how good choices are making a difference.
 It will take away the small victories or the ability to keep making good choices because after all, what’s the point?

 But choosing to see the good?
 Choosing gratitude?
 Those are things that can keep your mindset focused and help you keep going, even when the progress might not be exactly what you expected.
 Maybe the numbers on the scale aren’t moving, but your max number of push ups have increased or your blood pressure is down.
 Maybe you can’t afford a membership at the gym but you do have money in the budget for a decent pair of running shoes so you can hit the trails.